 - 2.1The FTIR is generally used with samples of higher purity.
-Samples may need cleanup prior to analysis. - 2.2 The FTIR is primarily used to analyze organic compounds, compounds containing carbon atoms. - 3.0 Equipment/Reagents - 3.1 A FTIR/ATR instrument and corresponding analytical software. - 3.2 ACS grade or better solvents.
+Samples may need cleanup prior to analysis. - 2.2 The FTIR is primarily used to analyze organic compounds, compounds containing sic service carbon atoms. - 3.0 Equipment/Reagents - 3.1 A FTIR/ATR instrument and corresponding analytical software. - 3.2 ACS grade or better solvents.

 - 4.1 Routine Maintenance - 4.1.1 The desiccant will be replaced, as necessary, and noted in the maintenance log - 4.1.2 Monthly (maximum 45 days prior to sample analysis) performance verifications of the instrument with and without the ATR attachment.
 Using the manufacture's procedures, performance verification of the instrument is done using polystyrene film.
 These procedures will be performed monthly and after any maintenance.
 The "System Validation Report" or "Valpro Qualification Report" printouts are to be initialed by the analyst and kept in the maintenance logbook.
 If the verification does not pass and/or there is any other symptom of system failure, perform a bench alignment and repeat the verification and or consult the manufacturer.
 Any maintenance is recorded in the logbook.
 Each analyst who uses the instrument must verify and then initial the monthly printouts before analyzing casework. - 4.1.3 The polystyrene "lollypop" ATR standard should be stored in a clean dry place.
-To preserve the film, a different section of the window should be used with each monthly check. - 4.2 Background spectra will be collected immediately before every sample but do not need to be retained.
+To preserve the film, a different section of the window should be used with each monthly check. - 4.1.4 The polystyrene "lollypop" ATR standard should be replaced every two years.
+The internal validation wheel can be used as long as the system is passing the monthly Valpro qualification.
+If the system fails, and it is determined the internal wheel is the issue, the wheel will be replaced at that time. - 4.2 Background spectra will be collected immediately before every sample but do not need to be retained.